astramieri/azure-data-engineering-udemy/docs/module_3/dedicated_sql_pool.md

 **NOTE**.
 In the dedicated SQL pool, in addition to creating our normal tables, you can also create external tables as well.

-## Hash Distribution tables vs Round-Robin Distribution tables
+## Hash Distributed tables

-A distributed table appears as a single table, but the rows are actually **stored across 60 distributions**.
-The rows are distributed with a hash or round-robin algorithm.

-**Hash-distribution** improves query performance on large fact tables. **Round-robin distribution** is useful for improving loading speed.
-These design choices have a significant effect on improving query and loading performance.

-A hash-distributed table distributes table rows across the compute nodes by using a deterministic hash function to assign each row to one distribution.
+An **Hash Distributed table** distributes table rows across the compute nodes by using a deterministic hash function to assign each row to one distribution.

+Hash-distribution improves query performance **on large fact tables**.

 A hash-distributed table has a **distribution column or set of columns that is the hash key**.

-A round-robin distributed table distributes table rows evenly across all distributions.
-The assignment of rows to distributions is random.
-Unlike hash-distributed tables, rows with equal values are not guaranteed to be assigned to the same distribution.
-Consider using the round-robin distribution for your table when the table is a **temporary staging table**.

-**NOTE.** When you don't specify any sort of distribution, the default is the Round-Robin distribution.
+To balance the parallel processing, select a distribution column or set of columns that:
+- **Has many unique values**.
+One or more distribution columns can have duplicate values.
+All rows with the same value are assigned to the same distribution.
+Since there are 60 distributions, some distributions can have > 1 unique values while others can end with zero values.
+- **Does not have NULLs, or has only a few NULLs**.
+For an extreme example, if all values in the distribution columns are NULL, all the rows are assigned to the same distribution.
+As a result, query processing is skewed to one distribution, and does not benefit from parallel processing.
+- **Is not a date column**.
+All data for the same date lands in the same distribution, or will cluster records by date.
+If several users are all filtering on the same date (such as today's date), then only 1 of the 60 distributions does all the processing work.

+### Example

 ```
 CREATE TABLE [dbo].[FactInternetSales]